miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 > Interesting!
 I discovered there are actually two types of rules in Cursor - User Rules and Project Rules.
 The User Rules are what you see first - a big text field for global rules that apply everywhere.
 But there's also a more granular Project Rules system that I initially thought was a UI change, but is actually a separate feature for project-specific rules.

+## Understanding the NixOS Configuration Structure

+Our initial assumption about hard links between the repository and system configuration files was incorrect.
+Investigation revealed a cleaner symlink architecture:

+1. The entire `/etc/nixos` directory is a symlink to `/home/mike/repos/nixos`
+2. This means there's a single source of truth in the repository
+3. Additional configuration files like `init.lua` follow the same pattern
+4. This structure simplifies our mental model - we only need to think about one location

+This discovery actually makes our workflow cleaner, as we can focus entirely on the repository location without worrying about synchronizing multiple copies of files.

+The symlink architecture means that even though Cursor's terminal can't directly access `/etc/nixos`, it doesn't matter - we can work entirely within `/home/mike/repos/nixos` and let the system-level symlinks handle the rest.
+This turns what initially seemed like a limitation into an advantage, enforcing a clean separation between our development environment and system configuration.

 ### Rule Types and Structure

 For Project Rules, which live in: